Who are you referring to? Coreference resolution in image narrations: Method

 The compatibility function $f$ can be defined as a sum product of a pair's grounding probabilities over all regions:

 In words, mention pairs with similar region correlations yield bigger compatibility scores and are hence more likely to corefer to each other.
-For inference, we compute $f(m,m')$ for all the pairs and threshold them to predict their pairwise coreference labels.
-We also use fixed rules from NLP literature to eliminate erroneous labels, which are explained below.
-The key intuition is that we leverage the grounding information of mentions as anchors to relate coreferring mentions (\eg, \textit{back side lady} and \textit{she}).
+The key idea is that we employ the grounding for mentions as anchors to relate coreferring mentions (\eg, \textit{a person} and \textit{the woman}).
+At test time, we compute $f(m,m')$ for all the pairs and threshold them to predict their pairwise coreference labels.

 As no ground-truth bounding box for each mention is available for learning the grounding $g$, we pose grounding as a weakly supervised localization task as in \cite{gupta2020contrastive, wang2020maf}.
 To this end, we impute the missing bounding boxes by taking the highest scoring region for a given mention $m$ at each training iteration: